English teacher in China: my experience working in Yunnan

 - In some cases, they will also ask for TOEFL, CELTA or TEFL certificates (in my opinion, the latter is the most useful).

-In areas where there are few foreigners and there is more supply than demand.
-That’s why they don’t care much if you are not a native speaker.
+You can try to go to areas with few foreigners and where the demand for teachers exceeds the supply.
+There, they don’t care much if you are not a native speaker.
 The important thing is that you can communicate in English and that you are a foreigner (and if you are Caucasian, even better).
 On the other hand, in more international cities like Beijing and Shanghai, you may have a harder time finding a job if you are not a native speaker.

 If it is true that working in China without a work visa is illegal, it is also true that there are many foreigners who choose to work with a student visa.
 In these cases, many schools do not care much about your experience or your studies.
 In China, as in many other countries, it is forbidden to work without a work visa, so if you are caught you can be fined or, in extreme cases, kicked out of the country.